A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 Total: 5 rolls + 3 bonus points = 8 potential successes.

-GM sets difficulty at 7 (standard, the kid is scared but not hostile).
+GM sets difficulty at 7 (standard, the kid is already scared).

 June rolls 5 binary results: ✓ ✗ ✗ ✓ ✓ = 3 successes from rolls.